Linuxfabrik/monitoring-plugins/check-plugins/huawei-dorado-enclosure/README.md

 * WARN if any enclosure's running status is not "Normal", "Running" or "Online", unless it reports an outright failure.
 * CRIT if any enclosure reports health status "Faulty", "No Input", "Invalid" or "Offline".
 * CRIT if any enclosure's running status reports a failure ("Not running", "Sleep in High Temperature", "Offline", "Invalid", "Migration fault", "Error/Faulty", "To be synchronized", "Power-on failed", "Abnormal" or "Rollback failure").
 * WARN or CRIT if an enclosure's temperature reaches `--warning-temperature` or `--critical-temperature`.
 Both are off by default.
+A threshold that fires is marked on the temperature value, and the row's State column always shows the worst state of that enclosure.
 * UNKNOWN if the appliance lists no enclosures at all, which points at the query rather than at the hardware.
 * `--match` limits the check to the enclosures whose identifier, location or name matches the regex; `--no-match-severity` sets what to report when nothing matches (default: OK).
 * UNKNOWN on invalid API responses or responses with error codes.